celestiaorg/docs/developers/wallets.md

 }
 </script>

-This page covers how developers can integrate Celestia chains with existing wallets.
+This page covers how developers can use Keplr and React to add Celestia network parameters to wallets, and how to add custom networks to Leap and Cosmostation.

 ## Add Celestia network parameters to Keplr with React

-Before we demonstrate how to export the specific parameters for Celestia's testnets, we need to create a ReactJS component that allows us to connect directly to Keplr and pass it the network params.
+Before we demonstrate how to export the specific parameters for Celestia's testnets, we need to create a ReactJS component that allows us to connect directly to Keplr and pass it the network parameters.

 In the following code, we show how you can export a component that detects whether Keplr is installed and sets the network